eltan-hajiyev/tutorials/log4j-jndi-bug/README.md

 ### log4j lookup problem demonstration for spring projects

 #### This issue will not affect spring projects with default configurations.
 Spring uses a logback by default.
+#### By default, even if you try to use Logger for log4j (like below), it will still use the logback.
+    import org.apache.logging.log4j.Logger;
+    import org.apache.logging.log4j.LogManager;

+    Logger log =  LogManager.getLogger(Log4jJndiBugApplication.class);

 #### To use log4j you must exclude 'spring-boot-starter-logging' and include 'log4j'
     dependencies {